slsa-framework/slsa-proposals/0004/README.md

 #### Existing process

--  The "npm install" and "npm install <package>" commands install packages and transitive dependencies under the directory tree ./node_modules.
+-  The commands "npm install" and "npm install \<package\>" install packages and transitive dependencies under the directory tree ./node_modules.
 They update a lock file (./package-lock.json) that enumerates each installed package (including packages that were already installed).